SiamakBroomand/Learning-journal/README.md

 First week went really well.
 On Tuesday I freaked out about coding cause I did not get what I needed to do.
 But it went better the following days.
 I learnt about pseudo coding and how to put arithmetics together.
 Also git hub seems very interesting and useful.
 I learnt a lot about it this week.
 It is getting more tangible to me as time is going.
 Arrays, loops and functions are cool stuff.
 Cant wait for the second week.
 I need to work more on CSS.

 Day 6 so far the hardest day for me.
 I learned some about DOM but I really have not got the logic of putting codes in JS to be able to be shown in HTML, especially, sum and if it is 2 columns. hope will be worked on in the class.

+Day 8
+Probably the hardest days so far for me.
+But the good thing is after 2 days I got the idea how to start writing codes, basically do small parts when it is done move to next step.
+I learned constructor, render, event, how to make html in JS.
+SO far so good.